will-wright-eng/find_me_an_apartment/README.md

+# Find Me An Apartment

-# This project was devised to better understand the rental market in SF.
+This project was devised to better understand the rental market in SF.
 I manually ran this program on a daily (ish) basis from 2020-01-15 till 2020-03-20, prior to my search for a new apartment.

 ## craigslist_extract_and_email
 This module includes: